 On Amazon, it has the flattering 4.5 out of 5 stars which tells the story of many satisfied customers.

-According to the company, this microphone is suited for versatile use, from podcasting and voice acting to YouTube and Twitch streaming, voiceovers, and a home studio recording device.
+My conclusion is that this microphone is suited for versatile use, from podcasting and voice acting to YouTube and Twitch streaming, voiceovers, and a home studio recording device.

 So, whichever your field of interest may be, this could be the best USB mic under 100 for you.

-The sturdy tripod makes sure that your mic will not be easily knocked over, and the long cable lets you move further away from any noise (i.e., your PC’s buzzing ).
+The sturdy tripod makes sure that your mic will not be easily knocked over, and the long cable lets you move further away from any noise (i.e., your PC’s buzzing).

 FIFINE’s USB mic can be easily plugged into your computer using a USB port.
 This allows you to use it with Windows (Vista, XP, and 2000) and MacOS X.